 From student internships and summer school to faculty grants supporting cross-cultural academic exchange and U.S.-China collaboration, Harvard China Fund is working to promote dialogue and deeper U.S.-China understanding.

-Our summer school program participant Alexandre Benoit (’26) shares his experience in Shanghai.
+Our summer school program participant Stephanie Kai (’28) shares her experience taking two Harvard courses in Shanghai.